Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights - NewsBreak

 Over/under insights

-- Indianapolis and its opponents have gone over the current 43.5-point total in four of five games (80%) this season.
+- Indianapolis has combined with its opponents to score more than 43.5 points in four of five games this season.

-- Houston's games have gone over 43.5 points in three of five chances this season.

-- The two teams combine to score 39.4 points per game, 4.1 less than the over/under in this contest.
+- The two teams combine to score 39.4 points per game, 4.1 less than the total in this contest.

-- These two squads surrender a combined 53.8 points per game, 10.3 more than this contest's over/under.
+- The 53.8 points per game these two squads have allowed to opponents this season are 10.3 more than the 43.5 over/under in this contest.

-- Colts games this season feature an average total of 46.4 points, a number 2.9 points higher than Sunday's over/under.
+- The Colts and their opponents have scored an average of 46.4 points per game in 2020, 2.9 more than Sunday's total.

-- The 44.5 PPG average total in Texans games this season is 1.0 point more than this game's over/under.
+- The 43.5-point total for this game is 1.0 point below the 44.5 points per game average total in Texans games this season.

 Colts stats and trends

-- Indianapolis has played five games, with three wins against the spread.
+- In Indianapolis' five games this year, it has three wins against the spread.

-- Indianapolis has eclipsed the over/under in 60% of its opportunities this year (three times in five games with a set point total).
+- Indianapolis has eclipsed the over/under in 60% of its opportunities this year (three times over five games with a set point total).

-- The Colts have five giveaways this season, while the Texans have eight takeaways.
+- The Colts have turned the ball over five times this season, three fewer than the Texans have forced (8).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Texans.